jgaya/condetodo/content/blog/grandes-canciones-parte-1.md

 <details>
   <summary>Desplegar la letra de la cancion</summary>

-> Josie's on a vacation far away\
+> Josie's on a vacation far away
-> Come around and talk it over\
+> \Come around and talk it over
-> So many things that I want to say\
+> \So many things that I want to say
-> You know I like my girls a little bit older\
+> \You know I like my girls a little bit older
-> I just want to use your love tonight\
+> \I just want to use your love tonight
-> I don't want to lose your love tonight\
+> \I don't want to lose your love tonight
-> I ain't got many friends left to talk to\
+> \I ain't got many friends left to talk to
-> Nowhere to run when I'm in trouble\
+> \Nowhere to run when I'm in trouble
-> You know I'd do anything for you\
+> \You know I'd do anything for you
-> Stay the night but keep it under cover\
+> \Stay the night but keep it under cover
-> I just want to use your love tonight\
+> \I just want to use your love tonight
-> I don't want to lose your love tonight\
+> \I don't want to lose your love tonight
-> Try to stop my hands from shaking\
+> \Try to stop my hands from shaking
-> But something in my mind's not making sense\
+> \But something in my mind's not making sense
-> It's been a while since we were all alone\
+> \It's been a while since we were all alone
-> But I can't hide the way I'm feeling\
+> \But I can't hide the way I'm feeling
-> As you're leaving please would you close the door?\
+> \As you're leaving please would you close the door?
-> And don't forget what I told you\
+> \And don't forget what I told you
-> Just 'cause you're right that don't mean I'm wrong\
+> \Just 'cause you're right that don't mean I'm wrong
-> Another shoulder to cry upon\
+> \Another shoulder to cry upon
-> I just want to use your love tonight\
+> \I just want to use your love tonight
-> I don't want to lose your love tonight\
+> \I don't want to lose your love tonight
-> I just want to use your love tonight\
+> \I just want to use your love tonight
-> I don't want to lose your love tonight\
+> \I don't want to lose your love tonight
-> I just want to use your love tonight\
+> \I just want to use your love tonight
-> I don't want to lose your love tonight\
+> \I don't want to lose your love tonight
-> Use your love, lose your love, your love!\
+> \Use your love, lose your love, your love!
-> I don't want to lose your love tonight\
+> \I don't want to lose your love tonight
-> (I don't wanna, I don't wanna, I don't wanna)\
+> \(I don't wanna, I don't wanna, I don't wanna)
-> Lose your love tonight (your love)\
+> \Lose your love tonight (your love)
-> Lose your love tonight (your love)\
+> \Lose your love tonight (your love)
-> Lose your love tonight (your love)\
+> \Lose your love tonight (your love)
-> (Lose your) I don't want to lose your love tonight\
+> \(Lose your) I don't want to lose your love tonight

 </details>

-7. WANG CHUNG - DANCE HALL DAYS
+7. Wang Chung - Dance Hall Days

 ## Album Points on the Curve